 The extraction of V-T curves follows the usual techniques applied to single ended buffers.
-The outputs are connected to the familiar R{fixture} and V{fixture} load and the buffer is toggled to generate rising and falling waveforms.
-As usual, for R{fixture} we should select a value that is close to the transmission line impedance (common mode) the buffer will drive, and for V{fixture} we should use values which correspond to the upper and/or lower DC levels of the signal.
+The outputs are connected to the familiar $R{\text{fixture}}$ and $V{\text{fixture}}$ load and the buffer is toggled to generate rising and falling waveforms.
+As usual, for $R{\text{fixture}}$ we should select a value that is close to the transmission line impedance (common mode) the buffer will drive, and for $V{\text{fixture}}$ we should use values which correspond to the upper and/or lower DC levels of the signal.

 However, in addition to this arrangement, we will need to connect an additional current source between the two output terminals in order to generate correct V-T curves.
-The purpose of this source is to cancel out the differential currents inside the SPICE model from which the V-T curves are generated, because these V-T curves will be used in [Model]s containing common mode I-V curves only.
-If this was not done, we would get I-V and V-T curve mismatch warnings or errors from the IBIS file parser, because the V-T curves wouldn't match the I-V curve / R{fixture}, V{fixture} load line solution in the common mode [Model].
+The purpose of this source is to cancel out the internal differential currents inside the SPICE model from which the V-T curves are generated, because these V-T curves will be used in [Model]s containing common mode I-V curves only.
+If this was not done, we would get I-V and V-T curve mismatch warnings or errors from the IBIS file parser, because the V-T curves wouldn't match the I-V curve / $R{fixture}$ , $V{fixture}$ load line solution in the common mode [Model].
 The following figure illustrates this with a schematic.

-The cancellation current source can be implemented many different ways.
-The implementation may also depend on how the differential current is modeled in the series [Model].
-In case it is modeled as a linear resistance, we could use a negative resistance of the same value for the cancellation.
+The cancellation current soure can be implemented many different ways.
+The implementation may also depend on how the internal differential current is modeled in the series [Model].
+In case it is modeled as a linear resistance using the [R Series] keyword, one can we could use a negative resistance of the same value for the cancellation.
 It is left to the reader to find ways to do this in the SPICE tool they are using.
 If the series [Model] uses the [Series Current] keyword, a simple piecewise linear (PWL) current source with an opposite polarity can be used.
-In case the series [Model] uses the [Series MOSFET] keywords, we would technically need a 3-dimensional PWL source which is usually not awailable in most SPICE simulators.
-One way one can get around this problem is by writing an algebraic expression for a dependent current source using two independent variables and fitting this expression to the data of the differential current surface.
+In case the series [Model] uses the [Series MOSFET] keywords, we would technically need a 3-dimensional PWL source which is usually not available in most SPICE simulators.
+One way one can get around this problem is by writing an algebraic expression for a dependent current source using two-independent variables and fitting this expression to the data of the differential current surface.
 Another, probably easier method is to make a "dummy" IBIS model which contains the same series [Model] that our final IBIS model will have, but with a reversed polarity, and connecting this IBIS model between the outputs of the SPICE buffer model to achieve this cancellation.
+The best way to achieve a cancellation of this type is to place a "dummy" IBIS model between the outputs of the SPICE model, in which there is a series [Model] that is identical to the series [Model] which will be used for the final differential buffer model, with the exception that the polarity of the currents are all reversed.